dadikovi/dadikovi.github.io/blog/_posts/2020-09-27-ddd-vs-agile.markdown

 ## The inner source pattern

-One important note is, that all of this doesn't mean that such teams are not allowed to contribute to projects outside of their domain.
+All of this doesn't mean that such teams are not allowed to contribute to projects outside of their domain.
 This would cause major slow down when some parts of the common code get lots of feature requests, and the owner team does not have enough resources to handle them all.
 This problem is solved by the *inner source pattern*.

 It means that the whole codebase is available for each team.
 Anyone can contribute to any project, but only with the approval of the owner team, which has to take the responsibility for all the changes.